-These big gluten-free maple walnut scones are full of fresh buttery maple flavor.
-They are flaky and delicious, making them the perfect recipe to celebrate fall.
-Serve them with tea, coffee, or breakfast or brunchโthe sky is the limit with this incredible gluten-free scone recipe.
+These big, gluten-free maple walnut scones are filled with fresh, buttery maple flavor.
+They are flaky and delicious, making them the perfect recipe to celebrate the fall season.
+Serve them with tea, coffee, breakfast, or brunch.
+The sky is the limit with this incredible gluten-free scone recipe.
 I include a dairy-free version as well.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 If you have been reading my blog, you know I have a love affair with scones.
-They are my go-to to serve with breakfast and brunch; I have loaded them into my kid’s lunchboxes and have snacked on them with a cup of coffee in the afternoon.
+They are my go-to choice for serving with breakfast and brunch; I have loaded them into my kids’ lunchboxes and snacked on them with a cup of coffee in the afternoon.

-If you want to see more of my incredible scone recipes, I have them all on this gluten-free scone recipes page.
+If you want more of my incredible scone recipes, I have them all on this gluten-free scone recipes page.
+If you are new to making scones, check out my Gluten-Free Scones Guide.

 Ingredient Notes: